Of all the common job interview questions out there, ‘What are your weaknesses?’ is one of the most daunting.

 When answering ‘What are your greatest strengths?’, it’s important to choose skills that closely align with the role in question.
 However, when it comes to weaknesses, it’s best to select ones that aren’t fundamental to the job.

 While interviewers expect you to be honest when answering this question, you don’t want to sabotage yourself completely.
-At the end of the day, if you’re interviewing for a care role, saying that you struggle with empathy and patience might just ruin your chances of making it to the next round.
+At the end of the day, if you’re interviewing for a care role, saying that you struggle with empathy and patience will likely ruin your chances of making it to the next round.
 The same goes for a salesperson who lacks confidence.

 So, try thinking of real weaknesses that are somewhat relevant but won’t affect your day-to-day performance.
 For example, if you’re interviewing for a graphic design role, you could consider using ‘shy or reserved in meetings’ because much of the job doesn’t require you to be particularly outgoing.